SA: Claimant Prepares Adjudication Application (Not Paid per Payment Schedule)

 - Attach a copy of the payment schedule;

 - Contain a written submission demonstrating that the claimed amount is due and unpaid and the value of the work, materials or services for which payment is claimed.
-The submission must also respond to the reasons, if any, given by the respondent for not paying and must provide evidence or arguments to refute the respondent's grounds for withholding payment.
+The submission must also respond to the reasons, if any, given by the respondent for non-payment and must provide evidence or arguments to refute the respondent's grounds for withholding payment.

 - Include a copy of the contract or all relevant contract terms and conditions.
 This may be a formal contract document, an exchange of letters, a quotation, an acceptance or a record of an oral agreement under which the payment claim is made.